Miles Zaharko

-Miles Zaharko (born April 30, 1957 in Mannville, Alberta) is a Canadian professional ice hockey player whose career lasted from 1977 to 1984.
+Miles Zaharko (born April 30, 1957) is a Canadian former professional ice hockey player whose career lasted from 1977 to 1984.
 He played in the National Hockey League with the Atlanta Flames and Chicago Black Hawks.

 Playing career

 A native of Mannville, a small farming village in northern Alberta, Miles Zaharko was drafted as a defenceman by the Atlanta Flames in the second round, 20th overall, of the 1977 NHL amateur draft.

 Miles Zaharko scored 5 goals and 32 assists in the 129 regular-season games in the National Hockey League which he played with the Flames and the Chicago Black Hawks.